 5. Extract of Annual Return

-Board is properly constituted in compliance to Section 149 of the CompaniesAct 2013 and Regulation 17 of SEBI (LODR) Regulation.
-The total strength of the Board presently is SixDirectors comprising of Two Executive Promoter Directors One Non-Executive Director andThree Independent Directors with One Women Director on theBoard.
-More details about Boardincluding the profile of directors are provided in Corporate Governance Report formingpart of the Board Report.
+The Board is adequately constituted in compliance with Section 149 of the CompaniesAct 2013 and Regulation 17 of SEBI (LODR) Regulations.
+The total strength of the Board ispresently is seven Directors comprising of two Executive Promoter Directors oneNon-Executive Director and four Independent Directors with one Women Director on theBoard.
+More details about the Board including the profile of Directors are provided inthe Corporate Governance Report forming a part of the Board Report.

-The attendance of directors in the Board Meeting is provided below:
+The attendance of Directors in the Board meeting is provided below:

 |Name of the Director ||Number of Meetings Held ||Number of Meetings Entitled To Attend ||Number of Meetings Attended |

 |Mr. P Arulsundaram ||4 ||4 ||4 |

 |Mrs. A Nithya ||4 ||4 ||4 |

 |Mr. P Muralidasan ||4 ||4 ||4 |

-|Mr. A P C Krisshnamoorthy ||4 ||4 |
+|Mr. K Rangasamy ||4 ||4 ||4 |

-|Mr. S Swaminathan ||4 ||4 |
+|Mr. P R Sundararajan ||4 ||4 ||4 |

-|Mr. K Natarajan ||4 ||4 |
+|Mr. K Ravi ||4 ||4 ||4 |

 7. Loan Guarantees and Investments under Section 186